 The Authority used much of its excess capital in making \$235 million in distributions to the Fund in 2007.
 Since then, the Authority has withheld most additional distributions due to Authority determinations of potential adverse effect in accordance with the LCDI Legislation, leaving approximately \$105 million owed on the original \$350 million amount.
-Pursuant to the LCDI Legislation, the Authority was required to pay the entire \$350 million by September 30, 2014 unless otherwise approved by the Authority and the Missouri Commissioner of the Office of Administration.
+Pursuant to the LCDI Legislation, the Authority was required to pay the entire \$350 million by September 30, 2013 unless otherwise approved by the Authority and the Missouri Commissioner of the Office of Administration.

-The date of final distribution by the Authority of the full \$350 million described in the LCDI Legislation was extended several times by agreements between the Authority and the Missouri Commissioner of the Office of Administration, which final distribution date is now September 30, 2019.
+The date of final distribution by the Authority of the full \$350 million described in the LCDI Legislation was extended several times by agreements between the Authority and the Missouri Commissioner of the Office of Administration, which final distribution date is now September 30, 2024, subject to automatic one-year extensions based on meeting certain contribution criteria.
 In connection with these extensions, the Authority provided the State with \$65 million of its general funds, which were to be used for need-based scholarship funding.